What is Degenerative Myelopathy?

 Dogs diagnosed as “Affected” may develop DM later in life.
 In contrast, others will never show any signs of the disease or may die of something else before they develop Degenerative Myelopathy.

-Owners should watch for the early signs of Degenerative Myelopathy as their dog ages.
+Owners with high-risk breeds should watch for the early signs of Degenerative Myelopathy as their dog ages.

 A Dog diagnosed as a “Carrier” should not develop DM but could pass it to offspring depending on their breeding partner’s status.

 A Dog diagnosed as “Clear” should not develop DM or pass it off in any offspring regardless of the breeding partner’s status.

 Before breeding, at-risk breeds should be checked for the SOD-1 mutation.
 If a dog is a carrier or affected, it should only be bred to a clear partner.

 Hopefully, breeders will take advantage of this DNA testing to make better breeding decisions by adequately choosing the best breeding partner and lessening the frequency of Degenerative Myelopathy in future generations.

 Degenerative Myelopathy is an agonizing disease for an owner and dog to experience.

 DNA testing is an easy way to prevent Degenerative Myelopathy and help breed the healthiest dog possible.